goshevs/R_effcomp/README.md

 ## File effcomp.R

-File _effcomp.R_ contains three functions: two primary functions and one utility function.
+File _effcomp.R_ contains three functions: two primary functions and three utility functions.
 Users would perhaps want to consider using only the primary functions.

 ### Primary functions